orablu/vim-linux/README.md

 # ora's linux-flavored vim

 ## A set of customizations for speedy development
-This is the GVim setup I use on Linux Systems.
+This is the vim setup I use on Linux Systems.
 Feel free to use it!

 __Note__: This bundle is from a Linux environment.
 Using it on a non-linux machine may provide less-than-complete functionality.

-I will never test this myself on a Mac, in all likelihood.
-If you want to send a pull request with a working version for Macs, feel free, and I may include it!

 ## Installation instructions
 It is really reccomended that you download this with git.
 It will automate dependency resolution for you, and be a lot less painful.